 Public charter schools would not exist, let alone grow and thrive, without demand from families seeking high-quality public school choices.
-Since New York City’s first charter school opened in 1999, this educational option has grown to encompass 197 schools serving 83,200 students—with an estimated 50,000 more on waiting lists.
+Since New York City’s first charter school opened in 1999, this educational option has grown to encompass 236 schools serving 123,000 students—with nearly 52,700 more on waiting lists.

 123,000 NYC charter schools are educating more students than Boston’s entire public school district.